About Bento Boxes In Japan, All You Need to KnowKatachiware Japanese Style Tableware

 A wide array of bento boxes is available to satisfy the palate of every finicky eater as well as to suit the demands of specific occasions.
 We have listed the main types below:

-One of the most commonly used bentos, this box comprises two sections.
+One of the most commonly used is the Makunouchi Bento which comprises two sections.
 One side is meant for the main dish which is normally a rice dish while the adjoining section is meant for varied kinds of side dishes prepared and packed to add a colour boost to the bento.
 This kind of box is easily available in department or convenience stores.

 There are types of bento boxes in Japan that are meant for a family get together or a picnic setting and this is called the Koraku bento.
 Whether it is viewing the cherry blossoms or just refreshing in the park, the box is large to suffice a bigger crowd and is normally used during the end of March and the beginning of April.
 The box comprises traditional Japanese food fare that is made from ingredients typical to the specific season.